 So, You still have the opportunity to move ahead in your career in MapReduce Development.
 Mindmajix offers Advanced MapReduce Interview Questions 2023 that helps you in cracking your interview & acquire a dream career as MapReduce Developer.

-The MapReduce has two phases.
+Ans: MapReduce has two phases.
 The first phase being the map phase and the second phase being the reduce phase.
-Map phase includes the counting of words or sorting out data.
+The map phase includes the counting of words or sorting out data.
 The second phase that is reduced as the name suggests includes reducing the data and aggregating them.
 Hence, the data first gets divided for analysis.

-The data used in MapReduce work is generally a massive and huge data.
-The file or the data consist of two factors, one is the key and the other is value.
+Ans: The data used in MapReduce work is generally massive and huge data.
+The file or the data consists of two factors, one is the key and the other is value.
 If five files are taken as an example, the data of some of the files must be repetitive.
-In this way, the MapReduce framework sorts the data in a particular format and sends to the reducer for the aggregate calculation.
+In this way, the MapReduce framework sorts the data in a particular format and sends it to the reducer for the aggregate calculation.

-Partitioner works with the hash function which helps in controlling the partitioning of the various output data of the MapReduce.
+Ans: Partitioner works with the hash function which helps in controlling the partitioning of the various output data of MapReduce.
 This process also helps in providing the input data to the reducer.
-The total number of partitioner is actually equal to the total number of reducer.
+The total number of partitioners is actually equal to the total number of reducers.

 Identity Mapper is a default mapper.
 Here, there are no specifically defined mapper calls and hence the data is just put through one single class of mapper and gets sorted in this way.

 The first one consists of Input data and the latter one consists of intermediate output data.